savagelylol/GoGuardian-Internal/README.md

 - And I **will not** accept a DMCA request.

 # NOTES
-**I AM NOT RESPONSIBLE FOR ANY VULNERABILITIES FOUND AND EXPLOITED BY ANY USER OR COMES ACROSS THIS REPO.**
+- **I AM NOT RESPONSIBLE FOR ANY VULNERABILITIES FOUND AND EXPLOITED BY ANY USER OR COMES ACROSS THIS REPO.**

-This likey *won't* be updated.
+- This likey *won't* be updated.

+- The GoGuardian extension is need to view most things.

-Maybe they should encrypt or obfuscate their script names, LOL.
+- Maybe they should encrypt or obfuscate their script names, LOL.